7 Facts About the Shih Tzu

 1. Shih Tzu Have Royal Origins

 Shih Tzu originated in China over 1,000 years ago and are one of the small dog breeds that were specifically developed by the Imperial family.
 Imperial breeders crossed their ancestors with the Lhasa Apso, Pekingese, and Pug to create the Shih Tzu.
-Much like the other breeds, these small dogs were bred specifically to be royal lap dogs within the palace.

-2. They Didn’t go Global Until the 1930s
+2. They Didn’t Go Global Until the 1930s

 Because the Shih Tzu was developed within the palace for Imperial royalty, they were not often found outside of the palace walls.
 On top of that, the breed almost disappeared in 1908 when the Dowager Empress Tzu Hsi passed away.
 She supervised the Shih Tzu breeding program and it fell apart when she died.